SEO for Medical Clinics and Practices [2026]

 - A publication and update date — medicine changes, and content freshness matters.

 An anonymous text about disease symptoms has a negligible chance of a high position.
 The same text signed by a specialist with visible qualifications — a much greater one.
+This is not just theory: the same E-E-A-T mechanism is why every post on this blog carries a named author instead of "the editors" — the credibility signal works the same way whether the subject is SEO or health.

 Trust signals at the whole-site level